 Fellowships with Adios Barbie are virtual positions.
 Thus, applicants must have reliable high-speed Internet connections and be skilled and responsible regarding electronic communication.
 Since the positions are remote, anyone anywhere in the world can apply.

-Adios Barbie is run entirely by volunteers, including the leadership team.
+Adios Barbie is run entirely by volunteers.
 As such, these fellowships are unpaid.
 Your leadership, writing and social media skills will expand and you will develop a strong voice that is authentically yours around feminism and identity politics.